Three Family Courts

 In this case, the Divorce Act governs, since divorce is a federal matter.
 The Divorce Act deals with family law issues in federal court such the dissolution of a marriage, parenting, and support issues.

-In this case, the Family Law Act governs.
-The Family Law Act deals with division of property and support and the Children’s Law Reform Act deals with parenting.
+The Family Law Act deals with support and the Children’s Law Reform Act deals with parenting.